appsparkler/study/GCP/gcloud-cli.md

     - `gcloud compute instances describe <instance-name>`
     - `gcloud compute instances create <instance-name>`
     - `gcloud compute instances delete <instance-name>`
+- OPTIONS # examples are `--filter` for `machine-types` in `compute`
+    - `gcloud compute machine-types list --filter zone:asia-southeast3-a`
+    - `gcloud compute machine-types list --filter "zone:(asia-southeast3-a asia-southeast3-b)"`

+## Configuring Default Settings and Overriding them
+- Default settings can be set with the command line or the UI/UX
+- Example with command line is `gcloud compute project-info add-metadata --metadata=...`
+- The default values can be overridded with local configuration values (in gcloud CLI).
+- Local configuration values can be further be overridden with command line options.

 ## Listing/Setting/Getting/Unsetting Config details
 - `gcloud config list` # Lists the configuration.